TARDOC 2026: Your Medical Bill in Switzerland

 Typical Bill Positions

 Base consultation flat rate — covers the physician's expertise, the practice room and basic equipment.
-Depending on practice type and canton, this base rate typically lies somewhere around CHF 40-80 per consultation according to published tariff lists.
+Depending on practice type and canton, this base rate typically sits somewhere around CHF 40-80 per consultation according to published tariff lists.

 Time supplement — TARDOC uses 5-minute blocks.
 If a consultation runs longer than the time already covered by the flat rate, individual time blocks appear separately.